CityOfPhiladelphia/mapboard/README.md

 # mapboard ([@phila/mapboard](https://www.npmjs.com/package/@phila/mapboard) in [npmjs.com](https://npmjs.com))

+This repo is deprecated.  mapboard is no longer used for atlas.phila.gov and cityatlas.phila.gov.

 Mapboard is a framework for building data-rich mapping applications for the City of Philadelphia.
 It can be used as a template for creating any application which presents information about an address.
 It *can* have either of the following two elements alone, or both side-by-side: the *map panel* and *topic panel*.

 ![Atlas](https://s3.amazonaws.com/mapboard-images/Mapboard4.jpg)